premchander-revature/interviewquestions/Java Automation/testing-automation.md

 <blockquote>

-- While Gherkin is understandable for everyone on a development team, features files are not compatible with the programming languages in which applications are written.
+- While Gherkin is understandable for everyone on a development team, feature files are not compatible with the programming languages in which applications are written.
 - If, for instance, a developer is writing an application in Java, the compiler can't make sense of Gherkin.
 - Because of this incompatibility, Cucumber allows developers to "translate" Gherkin into source code into the appropriate source code based on the BDD keywords used within the feature file.
 - The source code that Cucumber generates is called glue code.